Our School Vision

 Every year we raise awareness of those in need across the world throughout Christian Aid week.
+Our weekly worship in form time helps us to reflect on Christian Aids aim to end poverty and injustice worldwide.
+We then respond to that by engaging in the various Christian Aid activities.
 Recently we have collected loose change from each form, sold chocolate at break times and treated the staff to a Christian Aid Big Breakfast.
 Our contribution total increases every year.

 Each we have welcome varying guest performers, speakers and musicians into school to run lessons and lunch time sessions.
 They AYF band of Uganda and the Message Academy were definite highlights!
 They both spent a week inspiring us with their life experiences, musical talents and sincere Christian faith.

 We are delighted to say that we stay in touch with the AYF band of Uganda.
 Through this relationship we have come alongside the Oasis Orphanage in Uganda.
+We think it is unfair that children are abandoned and destitute and we wanted to help in some way.
 In partnership with Christ Church Pennington we were able to support the orphanage in purchasing beds.

 Our Unlocking Gifts program offers a consistent mentoring relationship between year 8 and year 10 students.
 They get to engage in various practical projects together with life skills as a focus.